Dasharo/docs/docs/osf-trivia-list/me.md

 - Also called "neutering"
 - Not initially designed by Intel

-Method discovered by Nicola Corna of the me_cleaner project Removes all modules other than those required for platform init
+Method discovered by Trammel Hudson and implemented by Nicola Corna in me_cleaner project removes all modules other than those required for platform init

 - Modules left in ME 6.0 - 10.x: `ROMP`, `BUP`
 - Modules left in ME >= 11.x: `rbe`, `kernel`, `syslib`, `bup`, sometimes